What It Does

 Pricing

 Bad TV costs $39.99 for a perpetual license (currently discounted to $27.99).
-A single user license covers installation on up to two computers for one user, though not for simultaneous use.
-Additional licenses and render-only licenses are available for multi-seat studios.
+Covers one user on up to two machines, not simultaneously.
+A free trial is available before purchase.